Basic information for topics, such as “What is it?” and “How many people are affected?” is available in the

 What health conditions contribute to pregnancy loss or stillbirth?

-There are many different causes for miscarriage.
-Some health conditions that may contribute to pregnancy loss are high blood pressure, diabetes, thyroid disease, polycystic ovary syndrome (PCOS), inherited blood clotting disorders, certain disorders of the immune system, uterine or cervical abnormalities, abnormal levels of hormones, obesity, maternal or fetal infection, or chromosomal problems in one of the parents.1
+However, there are some health conditions that may contribute to pregnancy loss, too.
+These are high blood pressure, diabetes, thyroid disease, inherited blood clotting disorders, certain disorders of the immune system, uterine or cervical abnormalities, abnormal levels of hormones, obesity, and maternal or fetal infection.1

 What lifestyle factors can increase risk for pregnancy loss or stillbirth?

 Pregnant women who use illicit drugs,2 smoke,3 drink alcohol,4 or have more than 200 milligrams of caffeine every day (about the amount in a 12-ounce cup of coffee)5 may increase their risk of miscarriage.
 The consumption of less than 200 milligrams of caffeine per day does not seem to be related to risk of miscarriage or preterm birth.